 Sometimes, even after a bit of probing, the strengths and uniqueness of an organization are not clear.
 In this case, try focusing on your core programs or the ones that make you most energized.
 Or, perhaps it is time to go back a step and invest in some thinking about your organization’s mission and goals.

-Other times you have too many strengths to organize and the exercise provides confusion rather than clarity.
+Other times you have too many strengths to organize, and the exercise provides confusion rather than clarity.
 In this case, try ranking your strengths or combining similar ones.
 Alternatively, contact someone you trust, who works with you and a competitor, learn how the organizations compare.
 Add this information to everything you have learned.
-If you are confused, put away the issue for a week or more and then re-look at it with freshness.
-During your “vacation” you will be able to discern new insights.
+If you are confused, put away the issue for a week or more and then re-look it with freshness.
+During your “vacation,” you will be able to discern new insights.

 Whatever information-gathering approaches you use, conduct an honest assessment.
 The more clearly you identify your current strengths, the more accurate a map you can create to get to the outstanding future you seek.